 Having the number of points pegged to the cash price also means that if there’s a fare sale (and JetBlue does love their fare sales), the number of points needed to book that ticket will go down accordingly.
 This is a great way to stretch the value of your points.

 If getting a flight for almost free isn’t good enough, the JetBlue Plus card also has some additional benefits.

-Free First Checked Bag – The cardholder and up to 3 travel companions on the same reservations, who have purchased Blue fares, will each receive their first checked bag free on JetBlue-operated flights that don’t include first checked bag free.
+Free First Checked Bag – The cardholder and up to 3 travel companions on the same reservations who purchased Blue fares each receive their first checked bag free on JetBlue-operated flights that don’t include first checked bag free.
 All ticket purchases must be made with your JetBlue Plus Card, and the primary cardmember’s TrueBlue member number must be entered at the time of booking.

 10% Rebate on Redeemed Points – You’ll get 10% of the points back every time you redeem them.
 Points are deposited into your account usually within 4-6 weeks.

 Earn 5,000 Bonus Points Annually – Every year, after your account anniversary, you’ll receive 5,000 bonus points.

 Family Pooling – This isn’t a benefit of the JetBlue Plus card but it’s worth mentioning that JetBlue allows family members to pool points into a single account.
 This makes it easier to combine a few smaller account balances and have enough points to redeem for a flight.
 If you’re doing this, just make sure you book through the account who has the JetBlue Plus card to get the 10% rebate.